How to integrate Azure DevOps with Power BI

 Power Bi Extracted DSN Table Data

-Importing Azure DevOps data into Power BI using SQL query
+Import data using a SQL query

 If you wish to import Azure DevOps data from SQL query rather than a table then you can use advanced options during import steps (as below).
 After selecting DSN you can click on advanced options to see SQL Query editor.